Mateo Salvatto

 Mateo Nicolás Salvatto (born January 10, 1999) is an Argentine technology entrepreneur specialized in robotics, founder of Asteroid Technologies and creator of the app Háblalo, which eases communication for people with speech and talk difficulties.
-It is used by half a million users in 55 countries.

 He is co-author of the books La Batalla del Futuro: Algo en qué creer (The Battle of the Future: Something to believe in) and País de Mierda: Ideas y Reflexiones sobre el Mejor País del Mundo (Country of Shit: Ideas and Reflections on the Best Country in the World).

 Career

 Asteroid Technologies and Háblalo

 Mateo Salvatto studied electronics in high school and became a Systems analyst at the ORT Technological Institute of Argentina.

 Salvatto developed the Háblalo app at the age of 18, which assists people who suffer from communication difficulties, such as deafness, hearing loss, cerebral palsy, amyotrophic lateral sclerosis, autism spectrum disorder, aphasias, among others.
-Háblalo is free, it has around 125,000 users in 5 countries, and works in more than 50 languages.

 In 2018 Mateo Salvatto co-founded and became CEO of Asteroid Technologies, a company that develops free technology for people in vulnerable situations and with disabilities.

 Since 2019 he serves as Head of Innovation at ORT Technical Schools of Argentina and since 2020 he holds that same position at Nawaiam, a video game company.